Ki-Seki/autotab/README.md

 ## Input Format

 Your Excel file should contain columns prefixed with `[Input] ` for input variables and `[Output] ` for known or expected output values.
 Any columns not following this naming convention will be ignored during the prediction process.

+## TODOs

+- **Use asyncio and ClientSession**: Refactor the code to use `asyncio` and `ClientSession` for asynchronous processing instead of using `ThreadPoolExecutor`.
+This will improve efficiency and scalability for handling API requests and data processing.

+- **Save Data to SQLite Table**: Update the code to save results into a SQLite database instead of an Excel file.
+This will involve creating a SQLite table and implementing the necessary functions to insert data into it.